HEALTH & LIFE SCIENCES NEWS

 1. In recent years, the service offerings available at urgent care centers have expanded beyond traditional “urgent care” into several ancillary services.
 “Historically, urgent care was for urgent needs, such as flu or strep or strains,” Bachleda said.
 “Now it has evolved to much more than just urgent, into primary care and ultimately even into multispecialty.
 A lot of ancillary services now can be offered seamlessly within the confines of the four walls of an urgent care center.”
 These include orthopedic services, and behavioral and mental health services.
 “As needs continue to evolve, urgent care is one of the most flexible areas of this market that is able to change with the times,” Randazzo noted.

 2. For urgent care practices, successful growth hinges upon standardizing the patient experience and developing a brand name with which patients are familiar and comfortable.
-“Making sure that patients know who we are and [...]
+“Making sure that patients know who we are [...]

 Continue Reading